RDS-95/Hands-On-ML-Aurelien-Geron/README.md

-These are python notebook I created while working through the textbook:
+These are python notebooks I created while working through the textbook:

 "Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow" by Aurélien Géron